Faculty

 Piano

-Teresa Yu is the Founder & Director of Amabile School of Music in San Francisco and Moraga.
-She started piano at age 5 and trained in Taiwan, Japan, and the US, winning first prize at the New England Piano Teachers Association, the San Francisco Young Pianists Competition, the Berkeley Piano Club Competition, and the Mu Phi Epsilon Competition.
+Teresa Yu is the Director and Founder of Amabile School of Music in San Francisco and Moraga.
+She started piano at age 5 and trained in Taiwan, Japan, and the U.S., winning first prize at the New England Piano Teachers Association, the San Francisco Young Pianists Competition, the Berkeley Piano Club Competition, and the Mu Phi Epsilon Competition.
 As the winner of the San Francisco Conservatory of Music's Concerto Competition, she performed Saint-Saëns Piano Concerto No. 2 with the Conservatory Orchestra.
-She has performed with Symphony of the Redwoods and Redwood Symphony, in masterclasses with Mstislav Rostropovich, Leon Fleisher, Richard Goode, and Murray Perahia, and at the Kennedy Center as part of the Conservatory Project.
 She holds a Master's Degree in Piano Performance and the Artist Certificate in Chamber Music from the San Francisco Conservatory of Music.

 Miriam Tayler